yegor256/blog/_drafts/travis-and-rultor.md

   secring.gpg: "yegor256/home#assets/secring.gpg"
 {% endhighlight %}

 These YAML entries inform Rultor that it has to get `assets/s3auth/settings.xml` file from `yegor256/home` private (!)
 Github repository and put it into the working directory of Docker container, right before starting the Maven build.
 This `settings.xml` file contains that secret data CloudBees plugin needs in order to deploy the application.

 ## You Can Do The Same

 Both Rultor and Travis are free hosted products, provided your projects are open source and hosted at Github.

-Other good examples of Rultor+Travis usage you can see in these Github
+Other good examples of Rultor+Travis usage can be seen in these Github issues:
-issues:
 [jcabi/jcabi-http#47](https://github.com/jcabi/jcabi-http/issues/47),
 [jcabi/jcabi-http#48](https://github.com/jcabi/jcabi-http/pull/48)